spgennard/vscode_cobol/README.md

 The example below shows you how you can create a single task to compile one program using the `cobc` command.

+This example is for GnuCOBOL 1-2.x, for GnuCOBOL use $gnucobol3-cob

 ```json
 {
     "version": "2.0.0",